 What is Employment and Support Allowance (ESA)?

-ESA is a benefit for people who have an illness or disability that makes it difficult or impossible for them to work.
-There are two types of ESA.
+ESA is a benefit for people who have an illness or disability that affects how much you can work.

 Can I claim ESA?

 You may be able to get ESA if your epilepsy (or another illness or health condition) affects your ability to work.